-Towson’s department of nursing offers two tracks to obtain a bachelor’s degree: a basic program for students who are not yet licensed to practice as an RN, and an RN completion program for registered nurses who are graduates of either community colleges or hospital diploma programs.
+Towson’s department of nursing offers two tracks to obtain a bachelor’s degree (B.S. in Nursing): a pre-licensure track for students who are not yet licensed to practice as an RN, and an RN to BS track for registered nurses who are graduates of either community college or hospital diploma programs.

 - American Association of Colleges of Nursing

 - Council of Baccalaureate and Higher Degree Programs of the National League for Nursing